 Where the patient either requests a review or deviates from expected responses to treatment, the clinician can decide to arrange a formal review either via phone call, video conference, or face to face consultations.
 In addition, Amplitude is now offering an additional Covid-19 assessment questionnaire that will allow the clinical team to assess a patient’s Covid-19 status before they are issued an appointment.

 All patients receive continued interaction from their clinician, with the ability to alert the clinical team to any deterioration in their condition.
-Most importantly, clinicians will have instant access to a patient’s record of clinical status without waiting for clinic letters being typed with 3-6 week delays; the diagnosis; treatment history; and their response to individual treatment regimens.
+Most importantly, clinicians will have instant access to a patient’s record of clinical status without waiting for clinic letters being typed with 3-6 week delays.
 All patients are reviewed and seen by the consultant, but by order of need as opposed to a first come first served appointment basis.

-This means fewer missed appointments (those in need of an appointment are less inclined to not make the appointment), an increase in clinic appointment availability and a more efficient use of clinical and admin resources, all resulting in significant cost savings and ultimately an improved patient experience.
+This means fewer missed appointments as those in need of an appointment are less inclined to not make the appointment, an increase in clinic appointment availability and more efficient use of clinical and admin resources, all resulting in significant cost savings and ultimately an improved patient experience.